Agreement to establish second Joint Venture

 A high voltage variant of the DT2 is designed for plug-in hybrid electric vehicles (PHEV) and allows full electrically powered driving.

 In April 2019 Groupe PSA and Punch Powertrain originally signed an agreement to establish their first Joint Venture “Punch Powertrain PSA e-transmissions assembly”.
 This Joint Venture will assemble the future generation of electrified transmissions (e-DCT) at Groupe PSA ’s facility in Metz, France, starting in 2022.
-This breakthrough transmission will equip Groupe PSA’s next generation of hybrid vehicles.
+This breakthrough transmission will equip Groupe PSA’s next generation of hybrid vehicles variants.